Funding opportunity

 • all facilities and infrastructure costs

-• international co-leads, demonstrating this is within the 30% costs cap for co-leads from developed countries, India and China.
+• support for international co-leads, demonstrating this is within the 30% costs cap for co-leads from high-income countries, India and China.
 There is no cap on costs requested for international applicants from DAC list countries

 • animal costs, such as numbers that need to be bred or maintained and to maintain high welfare standards

-For outsourcing work; If you intend to outsource elements of the proposed work, provide the following information:
+If you intend to outsource elements of the proposed work, you must detail:

-• the scope of the outsourced activity (what is being undertaken and what will be delivered?)
+• the scope of the outsourced activity being undertaken (and what will be delivered?)

 • why the outsourced activity cannot be undertaken in-house

-• explain any conflicts of interest (potential or actual) between parties and how these will be managed
+• explain any conflicts of interest (potential or actual) and how they will be managed

 • are comprehensive, appropriate, and justified